-This study aims to discuss some selected models from the architectural heritage in Germany during the Eighteenth and Nineteenth Centuries and this will be through a study from an archaeological point of view.
-When looking for the architectural heritage in Germany during the Eighteenth and Nineteenth Centuries, it is noticed that there are some Heritage constructions have not discussed and have not been concentrated and strongly investigated by researchers.
-This study seeks to discuss these unpublished Heritage constructions that include a significant layout of architectural styles and structural designs which were varied from one structure to other building during different Islamic ages and continued with architectural and artistic influences during the eighteenth and nineteenth centuries.
+This paper aims to study some unpublished pavilions in Germany, dating back to the 18th and 19th Centuries through analytical and comparative study.
+In researching for areas of Heritage architecture in Germany, it is observed that there are some Heritage structures have not discussed and have not been concentrated and strongly investigated by researchers.

+This study seeks to discuss these unpublished pavilions that include a significant layout of architectural styles and structural designs which were varied from one structure to other building during different Islamic ages and continued with architectural and artistic influences during the eighteenth and nineteenth centuries.
 The methodology of this study will be addressed through descriptive, analytical and comparative study; this will be revealed through discussion, investigation, analysis that can be detected through detailed interrogation of the objects, elements and structure of the content of this study.